All Products

 Note

-• If you are using ECS to access PolarDB-X but ECS and PolarDB-X are not in the same VPC, you can choose to add the public IP address of ECS to a new IP whitelist group or add the security group where ECS is located to the instance whitelist.
+• If an ECS instance and PolarDB-X are not in the same VPC, you can add the public IP address of the ECS instance to a new IP whitelist group to access PolarDB-X.

-• If you are accessing PolarDB-X from a local environment, add the public IP address of your local environment to a new IP whitelist group.
+• If you access PolarDB-X from an on-premises environment, add the public IP address of your on-premises environment to a new IP address whitelist group.

 image